enebular/docs/en/Releases/index.md

 ## Latest Release - 2.0.0 (Jan 30th, 2018)

-enebular-agent is IoT agent software for enebular and designed for Linux OS gateways. enebular-agent version 2.0.0 is being released along side the release of enebular vesion 2.0.0.
+enebular-agent is IoT agent software for enebular and designed for Linux OS gateways. enebular-agent version 2.0.0 is being released along side the release of enebular version 2.0.0.

 For detailed specifications on the enebular agent, please contact support (support@enebular.com).